 For people interested in heritage and folklore, Uzbekistan has the best festivals in Central Asia: Boysun Bahori and Sharq Tarolanari stand out as well-organized, interesting events.
-They still don’t have up-to-date websites, but the level of professionalism of the organization is much higher than in neighbouring republics.
+We’d like to write more practical details about these festivals, but there is never any communication about these festivals.
+Finding out when they will happen is difficult.

 If you’d like more tips to time your trip, check out when to visit Uzbekistan.

 Ramazan Hait: Date changes.
 Called Eid Al-Fitr in the Arabic world, this celebration ends Ramadan with tasty food.

 Kurban Hait: Date changes.
 Called Eid Al-Adha in the Arabic world, on this Muslim holiday it is traditional to go to mosque, sacrifice a sheep and give meat to the poor.

 On and around these days it may be hard to find a driver or guide, and some services may not be available.
 There is not much public celebration: it’s a family holiday (but it’s easy to get invited).

 Russian Orthodox Easter.
 Date changes.
 An Orthodox celebration of the resurrection of Jesus.
 Big in Tashkent, where there are lots of Russians.
 Eggs are hamstered by babooshkas days in advance to bake the special ‘kulich’ dish, and the midnight mass has a special atmosphere.
 Does not disrupt daily life like the other 2 holidays.

 Independence Day: September 1.
 Concerts and fireworks to celebrate the end of the Soviet Union, and the beginning of Uzbekistan.
 What’s open on this day is still a matter of debate.
 Please chime in if you find out!